-The Premium Economy cabins debut in Qantas's fleet of Boeing 787-9 Dreamliners from October.
-The class-leading seats offer comforts seen in some carriers’ business-class cabins – we’re talking more premium than economy.
+Already rolled out on Qantas's Dreamliners, the class-leading seats offer comforts seen in some carriers’ business-class cabins – we’re talking more premium than economy.

 Premium Economy is a little like brunch.
 It sits between Economy and Business, fulfilling a much-needed in-between.
 It’s a great compromise, offering a very nice upgrade from Economy without the price tag of Business.

-Each seat has an ergonomic headrest that can be fitted with a purpose-designed pillow and a footrest that can be set at your desired height with a net to cradle your legs as you sleep.
+Each seat has an ergonomic headrest that can be fitted with a purpose-designed pillow.
 The seat-back is supremely comfortable with superior lower lumbar support and the armrests of aisle seats lower completely so there’s no need to return the seat to the upright position to get up.

 The pièce de résistance, as long-haul passengers will note, is the recline function of the seat.
 As the passenger pushes back in the seat, several sections of the seat shift, not just the back.
 Rather than shifting backwards, the seat shuffles forward and up, holding the passenger in a z-position and preventing the body from sliding down in the chair.
 The function also means that although there’s a full nine inches of pitch, the intrusion of the seat in front is minimal – less than four inches.

-It’s not just Premium Economy that’s improved: all of the seats on the new Dreamliners are larger and all of the cabins are more comfortable.
-This is to ensure the longer routes passengers will be undertaking on the aircraft (including the new Perth to London non-stop route) are experienced in the maximum comfort.
+It’s not just Premium Economy that’s improved: the 14 first-class suites will have a larger HD screen and the Skybed II seats currently in Business will be replaced by the Business Suite in use on the Dreamliners.
+This is to ensure the longer routes passengers will be undertaking on the aircraft are experienced in the maximum comfort.